Top 10 Cities That Broke World Records (Good & Bad)

 Why it matters:

-Shenzhen has transformed from a small town into a major global city in just a few decades.
-It is one of the fastest-growing cities in history.
+Shenzhen changed from a small town to a major city which is famous all around the globe.
+It took only a few decades for this change.
+So , It is one of the fastest growing cities historically.

 Why it matters: